 Parents will be notified of the decision for an absence in term time within ten school days of the date of the application.

 The Headteacher may grant, in ‘exceptional circumstances’, one period of absence per academic year for holidays in term time.
 For example:

 - for service personnel who are prevented from taking holidays outside term time

-- the student’s attendance has been below 95% for the previous 20 school weeks
+- the student’s attendance has been below 95% for the previous twenty school weeks.

 - the student already has unauthorised absence.